jackzerby/jackzerby/_posts/2013-01-26-the-heck-with-tech-blogs.md

 ## That's all folks!

-If you want my **full notes** on any of this stuff, shoot me an email and I’ll share my Google docs with you.
+If you want my **full notes** on any of this stuff, shoot me an email and I'll share my Google docs with you.

 If you have any feedback on this first email, please let me know!
 PS.
 If you want an insane amount of interviews and information check out [Mixergy](http://mixergy.com).
 The founder, Andrew Warner has interviewed 795 entreprenuers (Founder of Wikipedia, Founder of Groupon, etc...) and has 87 courses on just about everything related to business.